 Return on Equity = Net Income/Average Shareholder Equity

+The ratio helps to determine how well a particular company is managing contributions from their stockholders.
 The higher the number, the more efficiently the company’s management is likely generating growth from the money invested.

 How to Use the ROE Formula

 Calculating return on equity requires two pieces of information: net income and shareholder equity.
-Once this information is at hand, divide net income by the shareholder’s equity—and the result is the return on investment ratio.
+Once this information is at hand, divide net income by the shareholder’s equity — and the result is the return on investment ratio.

-So, how can those numbers be found?
+So, how can you find those numbers?

 Publicly traded companies are legally required to distribute income statements in their annual financial reports to shareholders.
 Many companies may choose to also include financial statements on their websites and may otherwise distribute this information.
 So, when calculating return on investment, the net income figure can usually be found through one of these methods.